ArcticNature/docs/compile.md

 For people familiar with [Grunt](http://gruntjs.com/) this section is redundant but in case you are not familiar with the tool it is a JavaScript task runner.
-Grunt is used to seplify the process of running command to compile code or generate other resources, such as documentations.
+Grunt is used to simplify the process of running command to compile code or generate other resources, such as documentations.
 Many people used to C/C++ projects will see the similarity with make files.

-The git repository comes with a top leve Grunt file that collects tasks to compile all the services that compose SnowFox.
+The git repository comes with a top level Grunt file that collects tasks to compile all the services that compose SnowFox.

-To see al the availabe tasks you can run `grunt --help`.
+To see all the available tasks you can run `grunt --help`.
 To compile the projects in release mode simply run `grunt`.
 You can run `grunt debug` to compile the debug version of the projects.